South Australian National Football League: 1914–1918: World War I years

 The SAFL maintained competition for the first two years of World War I, 1914 and 1915, with Sturt winning their first premiership in 1915, but from 1916 the competition was suspended and did not resume until 1919.
 However, a league competition was formed in 1916 called South Australian Patriotic Football League by the SAFL Clubs and a number of non-AFL Clubs.
 The league existed for 3 seasons (1916, 1917 and 1918) and Games held were used to raise funds for the war effort.
 The SAFL was opposed to the formation of the Patriotic League and refused to recognise it during and after World War I.

 1919–1941: Inter war years

 Sturt won the first premiership of the post-World War I era, beating North Adelaide in the Challenge Final replay after a Draw occurred in the 1919 SAFL Grand Final.

-Glenelg was admitted to the B Grade for 1920 and became 8th club in the senior league in 1921 but started poorly with five consecutive wooden spoons.
+At a meeting on Monday 19 April 1920 the SAFL defined that part of Sturt district west of South Road as a new district and admitted a newly formed Glenelg to the B Grade for 1920.
+It became 8th club in the senior league in 1921 but started poorly with five consecutive wooden spoons.

 In 1927, the South Australian Football League was renamed the South Australian National Football League.

 Everyone of the 8 clubs won at least one premiership during the 9 years from 1927 to 1935, including Glenelg which their first premiership in 1934 would be the only success in their first 52 years.
 Prior to World War 2 Port Adelaide won three premierships in the period 1934–1939, appearing in 6 successive grand finals.